OE-jimvanoosten/mmrotate-OE/GET_STARTED.md

 - Additional utilities and base classes are imported from `mmcv`.
 These are located in:
   `/home/jim.vanoosten/miniconda3/envs/hrod/lib/python3.7/site-packages/mmcv`

-If a required class or module is not found in `mmrotate`, check the above locations.
+If a required class or module is not found in the `mmrotate` folder, check the above locations.

 ---